Bitpainter75/FerrumPix/README.md

 **Editor**
 - Crop (with presets), image resize, rotate/straighten (with auto canvas expand), flip, and canvas resize with anchor picker
 - Optional rulers, draggable guides, and a configurable pixel grid for precision work
-- Adjust: exposure, brightness, contrast, highlights/shadows, whites/blacks, tone curve (RGB, luminance, and the individual red/green/blue channels)
+- Adjust: exposure, brightness, contrast, highlights/shadows, whites/blacks, tone curve (RGB, luminance, and the individual red/green/blue channels).
+Exposure, brightness, and contrast run through a tone curve with a soft toe and shoulder: they stay linear through the mid-tones and bend smoothly towards black and white, so pushing them far keeps drawing in the highlights and shadows instead of clipping them flat
-- Color: white balance, temperature/tint, vibrance/saturation, split toning, and an 8-band HSL color mixer — pick a color band on a color wheel, then dial in its hue/saturation with a shared pair of sliders
+- Color: white balance, temperature/tint, vibrance/saturation, split toning, and an 8-band HSL color mixer — pick a color band on a color wheel, then dial in its hue, saturation, and luminance with a shared set of sliders
-- Filters: built-in filter presets with a strength slider, plus Lightroom XMP preset import and `.cube` LUT support
+- Filters: built-in filter presets with a strength slider, plus `.cube` LUT support and Lightroom XMP preset import — including white balance (the relative shift Lightroom stores for presets, not the absolute Kelvin value), the 8-band HSL panel with luminance, split toning, the point curve, and Lightroom's parametric curve, which is folded into the point curve
 - Details: clarity, sharpening, softening/noise reduction (Gaussian/median), structure, haze, glow, grain/noise, and dust/scratch style effects
 - Effects/Frame: vignette (size, transition, roundness, feather, freely placeable center) and border/frame controls with six edge styles (solid, dashed, jagged, double, dotted, wavy), color picker, and rounded-corner support
 - Paint tool: brush, eraser, blur, and clone stamp, each with its own remembered size/hardness/opacity; the stamp takes its source from an Alt+click and keeps the offset for the whole stroke, with a dashed ring marking the sampling point